-- (8) Provide a six-year development plan that addresses the annual and cumulative fundraising need at the network and school levels including a description of the staff devoted to development.
+- (7) Provide a six-year development plan that addresses the annual and cumulative fundraising need at the network and school levels including a description of the staff devoted to development.
 The plan should include a history of the school's fundraising outcomes and identify funds that have already been committed toward fundraising goals.
 The plan should also identify the role of the members of the board, particularly as relates to give/get requirements, and should demonstrate alignment with the expectations for board members discussed elsewhere in the amendment request.
 If funds are raised at a partner organization level, describe the methodology to be used in allocating funds to the school and the proposed campuses.
-If the school has not raised any funds to support its programming to date and the budget does not include any fundraising activity, please explain that this question is not applicable to your school. - (9) Describe the campus, school, and any management organization distinct responsibilities in the financial management and oversight of the proposed campuses, including, but not limited to, their respective roles in overseeing or implementing internal controls and in making financial management decisions including budget development.
-Detail the process and frequency by which key financial information is communicated to and reviewed by the various organizations and different levels of leadership and governance.
+If the school has not raised any funds to support its programming to date and the budget does not include any fundraising activity, please explain that this question is not applicable to your school. - N/A. Budgets provided with this application and financial projections related to facility acquisition do not assume any outside fundraising in projections. - (8) Describe the campus, school, and any management organization distinct responsibilities in the financial management and oversight of the proposed campuses, including, but not limited to, their respective roles in overseeing or implementing internal controls and in making financial management decisions including budget development.
+Detail the process and frequency by which key financial information is communicated to and reviewed by the various organizations and different levels of leadership and governance